flaviut/flaviut.github.io/_posts/2019-12-26-fixing-name-resolution-after-sleep.md

 systemd-resolved[4659]: Failed to start manager: Cannot assign requested address
 ```

-A bit of further debugging shows it's not possible to bind to `localhost` at
+A bit of further debugging shows it's not possible to bind to anything on
-all:
+`127.0.0.0/8`, at any port:

 ```
 $ python -c 'import socket; server = socket.socket(socket.AF_INET, socket.SOCK_STREAM); server.bind(("127.0.0.1", 4000))'